Glamdring/emailtoken/README.md

-logintoken
+emailtoken
 ==========

-A library for handling automatic login tokens in emails
+A library for handling tokens in emails - can be used for verification of allowed operations, automatic login, etc.